General Rules of Sweep Rowing

 Injury Prevention Prioritize injury prevention by wearing appropriate gear such as life jackets.
 Ensure all rowers have properly fitted life jackets before setting out on the water.
 Additionally, maintain proper form and technique during rowing to minimize the risk of strains or sprains.

-Also Read General Rules of Underwater Football
+Also Read General Rules of Land Windsurfing

 Adhering to these boat safety guidelines not only enhances your overall rowing experience but also promotes a culture of safety within your team.
 Remember, safety should always come first to enjoy the sport to its fullest potential.